Code-Institute-Submissions/cumbrian-kayaking/README3.md

 **Users  want 2 types of information**

-1. General  information on the website itself  Eg
+ - General  information on the website itself  Eg

-A summary of  main features of the holidays
+ - A summary of  main features of the holidays

-Visual examples of holiday types
+  - Visual examples of holiday types

-The qualifications of the kayak instructors
+   - The qualifications of the kayak instructors

-Social proof of the credibility of the company from 3rd party reviews
+ - Social proof of the credibility of the company from 3rd party organisations

-Strong social proof that other people  were happy with their experience.
+ -  - Strong social proof that other people  were happy with their
+   experience

+.

 2. Extra  information  from the company ( other than that on the website) Eg